cHo0s3N/JustCTF/README.md

 ![Screenshot from 2019-10-04 18-13-34](https://user-images.githubusercontent.com/52065067/66243752-6ca7b780-e70e-11e9-9c73-914c5239a80f.png)
 ## great!!! we have a zip file and it's uncompressed as "post" here! let's cd to our extracted directory!
 ![Screenshot from 2019-10-04 18-15-00](https://user-images.githubusercontent.com/52065067/66244160-d6749100-e70f-11e9-9cd9-69a89f9543f5.png)
-## great! it's a data file! let's see what's inside it!
+## it's a data file! let's see what's inside it!
 ## strings will give us too much random data lines!! so here we need our note that i mentioned it up there! that we are looking for a username and a password for regestration! so i filtered up my result!!!
 ![Screenshot from 2019-10-04 18-45-05](https://user-images.githubusercontent.com/52065067/66244656-27858480-e712-11e9-8a60-baa01146b6b3.png)
 ## nothing here! let's try with password!
 ![Screenshot from 2019-10-04 18-45-46](https://user-images.githubusercontent.com/52065067/66244675-4a179d80-e712-11e9-8575-8dc689075e5f.png)
-## nice! we got here the name and it's "fl4g"!!!.... the email is base64 data just replace url symbol %3D to "="! so let's decrypt it!!!
+## we got here the name and it's "fl4g"!!!.... the email is base64 data just replace url symbol %3D to "="! so let's decrypt it!!!
 ![Screenshot from 2019-10-04 18-58-58](https://user-images.githubusercontent.com/52065067/66245014-d1194580-e713-11e9-928a-81401ec13644.png)
 ###### Flag : JUST{Th1s_$hould_b3_e4$y}